What Are Bronchodilators?

 For treating asthma symptoms, there are three types of bronchodilators: beta-agonists, anticholinergics, and theophylline.
-These bronchodilators are available in inhaled, tablet, liquid, and injectable forms, but the preferred method of taking the beta-agonists and anticholinergics is by inhalation.
+You can get these bronchodilators as tablets, liquids, and shots, but the preferred way to take beta-agonists and anticholinergics is inhaling them.

 What Are Short-Acting Bronchodilators?

-Short-acting bronchodilators are called "quick-acting," "reliever," or "rescue" medications.
-These bronchodilators relieve acute asthma symptoms or attacks very quickly by opening the airways.
-The rescue medications are best for treating sudden asthma symptoms.
-The action of inhaled bronchodilators starts within minutes after inhalation and lasts for two to four hours.
+Short-acting bronchodilators are called quick-acting, reliever, or rescue medications.
+You might hear them called rescue inhalers.
+These bronchodilators relieve acute asthma symptoms or attacks very quickly by opening your airways.
+The rescue inhalers are best for treating sudden asthma symptoms.
+The action of inhaled bronchodilators starts within minutes after you inhale them and lasts for 2 to 4 hours.
 Short-acting bronchodilators are also used before exercise to prevent exercise-induced asthma.

-Overuse of short-acting bronchodilators, whether in asthma inhalers, in tablets, or in liquid, is a sign of uncontrolled asthma that needs better treatment.
-If you need to use your short-acting bronchodilators more than twice a week, talk with your doctor about improving your asthma controller therapy.
+Overuse of short-acting bronchodilators, whether it’s a rescue inhaler, in tablets, or in liquid, is a sign of uncontrolled asthma that needs better treatment.
+If you need to use your short-acting bronchodilators more than twice a week, talk with your doctor about improving your asthma control therapy.

-The long-acting bronchodilators are used to provide control -- not quick relief -- of asthma.
-They should only be used in conjunction with inhaled steroids for long-term control of asthma symptoms.
-The long-acting bronchodilators are used twice a day.
+Long-acting bronchodilators are used to provide control -- not quick relief -- of asthma.
+They should only be used with inhaled steroids for long-term control of asthma symptoms.
+You’ll take a long-acting bronchodilator twice a day.

-Long-Acting Bronchodilator Asthma Inhalers Available in the United States Include:
+Long-Acting Asthma Inhalers Available in the United States Include:

-Long-acting beta-agonist bronchodilators increase the risk of death from asthma and should only be used as additional treatment for people who are also using an inhaled steroid.
-For details, see their black-box warning.
+Long-acting beta-agonist bronchodilators raise the risk of death from asthma and should only be used as additional treatment for people who are using an inhaled steroid.
+For details, talk to your doctor and see the drugs’ black-box warning.